ragavi31595-cyber/Employee-Database-Management-System/README.md

   - ALTER
   - UPDATE
   - DELETE
-  - SELECT
-  - WHERE
-  - ORDER BY
-  - GROUP BY
-  - JOIN (if applicable)

 ## Files Included
 - Employee_Assignment.sql – Contains all SQL scripts.
 - README.md – Project documentation.